1930–1945 in Western fashion: Children's clothes

 Children's clothing in the 1930s and 1940s was heavily impacted by the problems of the era with many families suffering from financial difficulties from the Great Depression and material shortages and rationing during the Second World War.
 Clothing was frequently homemade with mothers often making garments from other items such as sacks.
 However, these outfits were often based on popular fashions.
 Sewing patterns to guide their creation were often included in magazines.
 Exchanges were set up where children's clothes which had been outgrown by their previous owners could be handed down.

 However, fashion continued to be a major influence on the way children were clothed with contemporary writing suggesting that many were interested in how they looked and keeping up with current trends.
 Frilly dresses with embellished puffy sleeves inspired by those worn by child fashion icons such as American filmstar Shirley Temple and British princesses Elizabeth and Margaret were popular with girls in the 1930s.
 Hemlines were shorter for younger girls and reached below the knee as they grew older.
 Young boys were generally dressed in short trousers usually combined with a shirt but sailor suits also remained popular.
+In addition, young boys would often use passed down fedoras to create a new style of hat, called a whoopee cap.